Rozan01-lab/portfolio/README.md

 ##  Author

 **Chitrangna**

-First-year B.Tech CSE student, building toward full-stack development with the MERN stack.
+First-year B.Tech CSE student building toward full-stack development with the MERN stack.
 Passionate about clean UI, meaningful projects, and continuous learning.

 Feel free to explore the project or share your feedback.

 ---